Twice per week homework

 - A good notesheet will focus on process and important general equations.
 Do not try to account for each specific application of a concept on your note sheet, as this is impossible as even dozens of pages would not be enough space to account for each specific case.

-- Keep your midterm note sheets.
-Revise them further after the exam and/or as you work through the correction exam.
+- Keep your midterm note sheet.
+Revise it further after the exam and/or as you work through the correction exam.
 This will help with your final exam note sheets.